theforest/Kamots-Time/README.md

 # Kamots-Time
-A watchface for Pebble Time
+A watchface for Pebble with fully user-customizable colors right from your phone!

 Copyright 2015 kamotswind